-River Road’s International Equity ADR Strategy seeks to invest in high quality companies with improving fundamentals, trading at attractive valuations.
+River Road’s International Value Equity (IVE & IVE-ADR) Strategies seek to invest in high quality companies with improving fundamentals, trading at attractive valuations.
 The stock selection process is complemented by a risk averse approach that employs balanced diversification and a structured sell discipline.

-The International Equity ADR Portfolio’s investment universe consists of non-U.S. companies trading as ADRs, or otherwise traded in the United States, with minimum market capitalizations of $3 billion and average daily liquidity of $5 million (including both ADR and local market liquidity).
+The IVE-ADR Strategy’s investment universe consists of non-U.S. companies trading as ADRs, or otherwise traded in the United States, with minimum market capitalizations of $3 B and average daily liquidity of $5 MM (including both ADR and local market liquidity).

-The International Equity ADR Strategy seeks to outperform the MSCI EAFE benchmark by 200 bps gross of fees annualized over a market cycle.
+The International Value Equity Strategies seek to outperform the MSCI EAFE Value benchmark by 200 bps gross of fees annualized over a market cycle.

 The investment process proceeds through four stages: